JKozma81/Teamtreehouse-techdegree-project-07/README.md

    const apiKey = "YOUR API KEY";
    export default apiKey;

 2. Install the dependencies required to run the project.
-   Open your terminal and navigate to the folder where you downloaded the project files and type in:
+   Open your terminal and navigate to the folder where you downloaded the project files.
+   Go in the projects root directory and type in:

    npm install